ucsd-cse112-sp19/cse112-sp19-team10/README.md

 Component Specific API docs can be found: [here](https://ucsd-cse112.github.io/cse112-sp19-team10/docs/index.html)
 These include a full list of attributes for each component.

+## Contributing
+Want to contribute?
+Read the [guide](https://docs.google.com/document/d/131o201JKLoXA3ThO713b-uAVn71Ql5zLPmLm_eqTdMU/edit) on how to get started!

+### Build Environment
+Learn how to set up the build environment and use the tools here: [setting up the build pipeline](https://docs.google.com/document/d/1T7znBZnsLRjiv7TSTTOygoxcIgXU88AOVcoRg2jSkuY/edit)

-## Coding Style
+### Coding Style
 Our project uses the Standard JavaScript Style, (also known as StandardJS), found at [standardjs.com](standardjs.com)
 Read more about our coding style [here](docs/dev/CodingStyle.md).

+### Component Architecture
+We are using a very straightforward architecture for the components.
+It should be easy to tell by reading the code.
+In case you are unsure, read this short explanation [here](docs/dev/Architecture.md).

+### Repo Structure
+Learn about how our project directories are set up [here](docs/dev/Repo.md).

 ## Testing
 For unit tests, we are using [Mocha](https://mochajs.org/) and [Showroom](https://github.com/eavichay/showroom).
 Read about how to modify existing tests and write new ones in our [unit testing guide](https://docs.google.com/document/d/1lbslRDDltuQ9W85m4ydCMiX7PHPhnL075Dgzt4M1Nuo/edit).
 Browser tests are done through [Testcafe](https://devexpress.github.io/testcafe/) and [SauceLabs](https://saucelabs.com/).
 Find our guide [here](https://docs.google.com/document/d/1x6_YWZVBgTehy1oi4eblvHlfXKKR_XMpY9cHYgYD3EI/edit).

-## Contributing
-Want to contribute?
-Read the [guide](https://docs.google.com/document/d/131o201JKLoXA3ThO713b-uAVn71Ql5zLPmLm_eqTdMU/edit) on how to get started!

-## Component Architecture
-We are using a very straightforward architecture for the components.
-It should be easy to tell by reading the code.
-In case you are unsure, read this short explanation [here](docs/dev/Architecture.md).

-## Build Environment
-Learn how to set up the build environment and use the tools here: [setting up the build pipeline](https://docs.google.com/document/d/1T7znBZnsLRjiv7TSTTOygoxcIgXU88AOVcoRg2jSkuY/edit)

-## Repo Structure
-Learn about how our project directories are set up [here](docs/dev/Repo.md).

 ## Change Log
 This project uses [semantic-release](https://github.com/semantic-release/semantic-release#how-does-it-work) to generate a change log from the git commit messages.
 Please follow the format as outline in their [docs](https://github.com/semantic-release/semantic-release#how-does-it-work).